douglasgreen/software-development/doc/rest_apis.md

 API design is a continually evolving process, with new versions built upon old ones.
 By following these best practices, you can create flexible, robust, and efficient APIs that stand the test of time.
 Regularly review and iterate on your design to ensure it meets current needs and industry standards.

+Certainly!
+Below is a revised and expanded version of the section on versioning for professional programmers.

+## Versioning

+As APIs evolve, maintaining backward compatibility becomes essential, often leading to increased complexity and inconsistencies in design.
+Over time, the integration of new features alongside deprecated old ones can result in a disjointed and less coherent API structure.

+### **Why Versioning?**

+Versioning is the practice of providing different versions of an API to manage these challenges, and it plays a vital role in maintaining a well-structured and user-friendly API.
+Here's why versioning is recommended:

+1. **Backward Compatibility:** Older versions of the API can be preserved, allowing existing clients to function without modification.
+2. **Clean Integration of New Features:** New versions can introduce improvements, optimizations, and new features without being constrained by legacy design choices.
+3. **Phased Adoption:** Clients can choose when to upgrade to a new version, providing flexibility and control over how and when changes are adopted.

+### **Common Versioning Strategies**

+Versioning can be implemented in different ways, each with its pros and cons.
+Here are some common strategies:

+1. **URL Versioning:** Includes the version number in the API's URL.
+It's transparent and simple to use but can lead to URL changes over time.
+   - Example: `/v1/users`, `/v2/users`
+2. **Header Versioning:** Utilizes HTTP headers to specify the version.
+It keeps the URL clean but can be less discoverable.
+   - Example: `Accept: application/vnd.myapi.v1+json`
+3. **Media Type Versioning:** Defines the version through the media type in the content negotiation process.
+   - Example: `application/vnd.myapi+json; version=1.0`
+4. **Parameter Versioning:** Allows specifying the version as a request parameter.
+It's flexible but might be considered less elegant.
+   - Example: `/users?version=1`

+### **Considerations for Effective Versioning**

+When implementing versioning, consider the following to ensure a smooth transition between versions:

+1. **Clear Documentation:** Clearly document the differences between versions, including any deprecations or breaking changes.
+2. **Communication with Consumers:** Inform users of your API about new versions, timelines for deprecations, and provide support for upgrading.
+3. **Avoid Unnecessary Versions:** Only create new versions when essential, as having too many versions can lead to maintenance challenges.
+4. **Provide Migration Tools or Guides:** If possible, offer tools or guides to assist clients in migrating from one version to another.

+### **Conclusion**

+Versioning is an essential aspect of API design, ensuring that APIs remain coherent, clean, and easily adaptable to future changes.
+By considering the various strategies and associated best practices, API providers can create an environment where both old and new clients can coexist and thrive.

 ### Conclusion

 For small projects, REST APIs are most commonly used for dynamic page updates.
 They should efficiently handle user interactions, ideally mapping one user action to a single API request.
 Moreover, REST APIs should be layered over faster, direct programming APIs to ensure swift access when needed.
 Always weigh the benefits against the costs before deciding to implement REST APIs.